Simultaneous Subject Teaching:

 everything.
 You reach a larger audience with easy to understand

-Use a thesaurus or a
+the passive voice.
+Use a Thesaurus or a

 Dictionary to find the right words.
-Try

 to be unique, informative, direct, simple and